jshims/blog/clnwjb1fh000109l47dxgevtv.md

 }
 ```

 When writing the logic/code, I used Cloud9.
-However, you could choose whatever IDE is convenient for you.
+However, you can choose whatever IDE is convenient for you.
 Write the code to convert the image, upload it to S3, and invalidate the CloudFront cache.
 I will share some code snippets in case you choose to use a similar environment to mine.

 > architecture: x86 system
 >